Alipsa/journo/README.md

 Usage of this could be as a reporting engine in an application server (Spring Boot, Play, Quarkus etc.) or a java gui (Swing, JavaFx or SWT).

-The freemarker markup should ideally generate xhtml.
+The freemarker markup shougit pull ld ideally generate xhtml.
 If it does not you need to convert the html code into xhtml e.g. using `reportEngine.htmlToXhtml(html)`

 This library uses Flying Saucer to generate the PDF so the html produced by the Freemarker